mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 ### TWENTY YEARS LATER: LEGACY OF REVOLUTION

 **READ ALOUD:**
-> *Twenty years since the Controlled Sundering.
+> *Twenty years since the Controlled Worldrend.
 History's judgment is... mixed.
 The New Tirvandor is undeniably better for common people.
 But you wonder sometimes: could you have achieved this without magic?
 Through gradual reform, persuasion, example?
 You'll never know.*

 **The New Tirvandor:**
 - Democratic councils govern